 Organic listings (also called natural listings) are the unpaid results that show up when someone enters a search query.
 They look much like the paid ads, but without the word “Ad” in front of the listing.
-Like the ads on the page, they usually include a headline, description of the page, link to the web page, and the site name.
-The organic listing the search engine deems to be most relevant to the search goes at the top of the organic results, with less relevant results displayed below.
+Like the ads on the page, they usually include a headline, description of the page, link to the page, and the site name.
+The organic listing the search engine deems to be most relevant goes at the top of the organic results, with less relevant results displaying below.

 Each search engine result page will display up to 10 unpaid search results listings.
 Anything that doesn’t fit on the first page gets bumped to subsequent pages, again, in perceived order of importance to the search query.

-How Do You Optimize Pages to Rank High in Search?
+How Do You Optimize Pages to Rank Well in Search?

-There are many things involved with doing SEO for a web page and website.
-But one of the most important keys to high rankings is understanding what your audience or customers are likely to search for on the web and providing content that contains relevant content to answer their query.
+There are many things involved with doing SEO for a website.
+One of the most important keys to high rankings is understanding what your audience is likely to search for online and providing relevant website content to answer their query.

 What Are Keywords?

 For SEO purposes, keywords are the actual words and phrases that people search for when they are looking for the products or services you provide.
-Those can be very specific in some cases (sunglasses, for instance) and very broad (called long-tail keywords) in others.
+Those can be very specific in some cases and very broad in others.
 Someone searching for those designer sunglasses might search for men’s polarized designer sunglasses, or women’s silver/blue Oakley polarized glasses.
 Your pages are more likely to be found if they contain the keywords and terms people search for.

 In addition to knowing the type of information your customers might search for, you need to be aware of the various terms different people might use to search for the same thing.
 One customer might search for a tan handbag; another might search for a tan purse; yet another might search for a tan pocketbook.
 You’d want to incorporate the most frequently used terms in the text and/or image descriptions on your pages.